Psychological Testing for Autism & Related Conditions

 General Psychological Evaluations

 • Anxiety/Mood Disorders: Psychological testing for anxiety and mood disorders helps clarify emotional and behavioral concerns by identifying underlying patterns in thinking, mood regulation, and coping strategies.
 This type of assessment provides a clearer understanding of diagnoses such as generalized anxiety, depression, or mood dysregulation, and guides personalized treatment planning to best support emotional well-being.
-Price: $500
+Insurance Accepted; Out of Pocket Price: $500

 • ADD/ADHD or Behavior Disorders: Psychological testing for ADD/ADHD and behavioral disorders, such as Oppositional Defiant Disorder (ODD), provides a comprehensive understanding of attention, impulse control, emotional regulation, and behavior patterns.
 This type of evaluation helps clarify diagnoses, differentiate between overlapping symptoms, and guide effective strategies for home, school, and therapy settings.
-Price: $500
+Insurance Accepted; Out of Pocket Price: $500

 Additional Services

-• Sleep Therapy: Offered in both in person and telehealth formats, sleep therapy focuses on improving sleep hygiene and addressing behavioral sleep concerns.
+• Sleep Therapy: Offered by both in person and telehealth formats, sleep therapy focuses on improving sleep hygiene and addressing behavioral sleep concerns.
 Services are tailored to help children and families establish healthy sleep routines and overcome common sleep challenges.
-Initial Consultation: $155, Follow-Up Sessions: $95
+Applicable for coverage through insurance.

 • Professional Consultations: Expert consultation for schools, therapists, and medical professionals working with neurodivergent children and adolescents.
 Services include case reviews, diagnostic clarification, and recommendations for intervention and support strategies.
 Price: $150/hour